Custom Webhooks FAQ

 While logs and transactions can be self-referential entities, we only allow for a single-layer nested data structure to bound GraphQL queries.
 This helps us to to maintain a tidy API surface area.

-How do I use the log filter?
+How do I use the topic filter?

 How much do Custom Webhooks cost?